MeghaJakhotia/VirtualPrivateNetwork-VPN/README.md

 and Public-Key Infrastructure (PKI).

 One can follow the lab structure to build a UDP based tunnel in Task 2, and then build a TLS/TCP based VPN from Task 3-5.
-I also add a demonstration video to understand the functioning of the VPN and explaining the important steps in the code.
+I also have a demonstration video to understand the functioning of the VPN and explaining the important steps in the code.
+Please let me know if you need one and I can share a link to the video.
 The code is written in C language.

 ## Motivation